⚡Super Sale⚡

 Observe And Estimate

 Another way to determine the skin pH level can be possible through careful skin observation.
-Balanced skin is skin that has a soft texture of itself in absence of any dry spot present.
+Balanced skin is skin that has a soft texture in itself in the absence of any dry spots present.
 Any kind of irritation, redness, acne, and presence of any dry spots may all sign towards the high skin pH that is leaning towards a more alkaline scale.

 Take Away